himalayahall/demo/src/main/marimo/req_design_test.md

 ### Ideas for Performance Improvement

 - Run replay server and client on separate machines.
-- Make sure network card on machine is performance.
+- Make sure network interfaces on test machines have sufficient performance.
 - Carefully tune JVM and dependent libraries.
 Use a binary wire encoding like Google Proto to cut down network traffic.
 - Cache large datasets in a distributed cache like Redis.
 - Horizontal scaling -> launch additional replay server processes with a Load Balancer to fan out traffic among the servers.
 Sticky connections would pin client traffic to the same server.